Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/data-model.md

 ## Flags and experiments

 Experiment uses feature flag and experiments to serve a variable experience to a user.
 They're identified by the **flag key**, associated with `0-n` [deployments](#deployments), and contains `1-k` [variants](#variants).
-The **evaluation mode** (local or remote) determines whether the flag or experiment can be [locally evaluated](evaluation/local-evaluation.md) and may limit the targeting capabilities for the flag if set to local (local evaluation mode flags can't use advanced targeting features like behavioral cohorts).
+The **evaluation mode** (local or remote) determines whether the flag or experiment can be [locally evaluated](evaluation/local-evaluation.md) and may limit the targeting capabilities for the flag if set to local.
+Local evaluation mode flags can't use advanced targeting features like behavioral cohorts.

 ### Comparison

-Feature flags and experiments share the same underlying data model, and can be migrated from one to the other retroactively.
-The most visible difference comes in the product interface: experiments guide you through an experiment lifecycle and give you the ability to define success metrics and perform analysis; whereas flags are more bare-bones, and don't include special planning and analysis sections.
+Feature flags and experiments share the same underlying data model, and you can migrate from one to the other retroactively.
+The most visible difference comes in the product interface: experiments guide you through an experiment lifecycle and give you the ability to define success metrics and perform analysis.
+Flags are more bare-bones, and don't include special planning and analysis sections.

 #### Flags